MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Invoke-MgBetaDeactivateEducationMeAssignment.md

 Mark an `assigned` educationAssignment as `inactive` to signal that the assignment has no further action items for teachers and students.
 This action can only be performed by a teacher on assigned assignments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgDeactivateEducationMeAssignment](/powershell/module/Microsoft.Graph.Education/Invoke-MgDeactivateEducationMeAssignment?view=graph-powershell-v1.0)

 ## SYNTAX

 ### Deactivate (Default)